COGAN-SOFTWARE/HLWA/README.md

 ---
 ### About

 > HLWA stands for High-Level Windows Abstraction and is an API developed for C++ developers to quickly build code to access the windows API for projects.

-> HLWA was renamed from HLWR because now it's an abstraction API I can put more things then just the registry into.
+This project originally was named HLWR (High-Level Windows Registry) however I've been merging all projects together into one main abstraction.

 ---
 ### How To Compile

 > **Note**: If you want to user the compiled static library, output build location is <root>/bin/HLWA/<buildcfg>-<system>-<architecture>/HLWA.lib.<br>
-> **Note**: Be aware, by default, `CS_HLWA_E_ALL` is defined in both `premake5.lua` & `CMakeLists.txt`.
-If you want to only compile a specific extension, edit the preprocessor defines or include the project in the same solution as your project and call `#define ...` before including `HLWA/core.hpp`; this is all just recommended, you can still include it and then define which extensions you want to use when including the header.
+> **Note**: Be aware, by default, `CS_HLWA_E_ALL` is defined in both `premake5.lua` & `CMakeLists.txt` for project `HLWA` (however each extension or all extensions can be enabled when including the header file).

 ##### Visual Studio (+ premake5)

-> This project uses premake5 to build the visual studio files; simply download `premake5.exe` directly into this and run `build-premake5-vs22-clang.bat`; **If you do not want to use premake5, this project comes with the vs22 solution & project files in the source code**.
-To compile, just build either for Debug or Release directly within visual studio.
+- Run `build-premake5-vs22-clang.bat`.
+- Open `HLWA.sln`.
+- Compile for Build/Release.

 ##### Visual Studio (+ CMake)

-> Run `build-cmake-vs22-clang.bat`, this will generate all the files under a new folder `build`.
-Open the `HWLR.sln` in that folder and build from there.
-The compiled static library is placed similarly as before but <root> is now <root>/build.
+- Run `build-cmake-vs22-clang.bat`.
+- Goto `build/`.
+- Open `HLWA.sln`.
+- Compile for Build/Release.

 ##### CMake (clang/gcc) **DOES NOT CURRENTLY WORK**

-> **As of now, I have not fixed the non-vs22 compiler bugs; this option does not work without additional cmake code/cli**.
-Run `build-cmake-clang.bat` or `build-cmake-gcc.bat`, this will generate all the files under a new folder `build`.
-Then run either `compile-cmake-debug.bat` or `compile-cmake-release.bat`.
-The compiled static library is placed similarly as before but <root> is now <root>/build.

-> TODO
+- Run `build-cmake-clang.bat` or `build-cmake-gcc.bat`.
+- Run `compile-cmake-debug.bat` or `compile-cmake-release.bat`.     **As of right now, this does not work as intended!!!**

 ---
 ### FAQ